 Cinematic portrayals of famous heroes and anti-heroes in numerous Westerns to come, including those featuring Wild Bill Hickok, General Custer, Billy the Kid, Frank and Jesse James, Wyatt Earp and Doc Holliday, would continue the "mythologization" of the West from one turn of the century to another.

 During this one hundred plus years of the Western's cinematic evolution, filmmakers preoccupied with promoting either the ‘legends’ or the ‘facts’ limited their capacity to explore greater forms of human truths and conflicts.
-In contrast, some visionary filmmakers would embrace this simple setting for a different reason: To focus their attention on deeper issues, such as trust, friendship and sacrifice.
-When no longer required to explain the why and wherefore, these themes could freely play out against their opposing forces of betrayal, antagonism and greed.
+In contrast, some visionary filmmakers would embrace this simple setting for a different reason: To create, and focus on, deeper issues, such as trust, friendship and sacrifice.
+When no longer obligated to explain the why and wherefore, these themes could freely play out against their opposing forces of betrayal, antagonism and greed.